The Ultimate 2 Days in Seville Itinerary By An Andalusian

 The best time to visit Sevilla

-The best time to visit Seville is early spring or autumn, as the temperature is mild and sunny, allowing you to sightsee and explore the city.
+The best time to visit Seville is early spring or autumn, when temperatures are mild and sunny, allowing you to sightsee and explore the city.

-Spring is my top choice because the city is beautifully decorated with flowers, and it’s one of the biggest events in Andalucia, Feria de Sevilla, a fair that is held in April.
+Spring is my top choice because the city is beautifully decorated with flowers, and it’s one of the biggest events in Andalucia: the Feria de Sevilla, a fair held in April.
 It’s fun and a great way to learn about Seville and Andalusian culture.

-The only time you’d want to avoid visiting Seville is summer.
-The temperatures reach up to 40 degrees Celsius which makes sightseeing difficult.
+The only time you’d want to avoid visiting Seville is in the summer.
+Temperatures reach up to 40 degrees Celsius, making sightseeing difficult.

 This is also the time when locals move out of the city or go on holiday to a coastal city like Cadiz or Malaga, so Seville will be very quiet, but for a reason.